 It has remained the same.
 We have very little gang activity in Cecil County.

-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.

 Charles County Public Schools